by Garrick Dee

 Rinse With Cold Water

-After shaving always rinse with cold water to close the pores then pat dry with a soft clean towel.
-Remember don’t rub!
+After shaving always rinse with cold water to close the pores then pat dry with a soft, clean towel.
+Remember not to rub!
 Just pat dry.

-Some experts recommend rinsing with warm water than applying facial wash that has tea tree oil and witch hazel in it to protect from rashes, this also sooths the skin.
+Some experts recommend rinsing with warm water then applying facial wash that has tea tree oil and witch hazel in it to protect from rashes, this also soothes the skin.